cloud-of-clouds/charon-fs/README.md

 ### Setup

 ##### Install
-To install Charon-FS just run the script below.
+To install Charon-FS just pull the code to your local machine.

-`$ ./install.sh`

 ##### Configuration